henryrobbins/umphbase/aws/README.md

 To make the deployment bucket, first edit the [.env](.env) file to choose a different bucket name; S3 Buckets in AWS must have unique names and the default values are already in use.
 It is left as an exercise for the reader to determine who is using them ;).
+You will also need to choose a different bucket name for the S3 bucket where the public backup is stored.

 ```
 #.env
+UMPHBASE_BUCKET=[something-else]
 DEPLOYMENT_BUCKET=[something-else]
 ```